Wheat production in the United States: Production

 The United States is a major wheat-producing country, with output typically exceeded only by China, the European Union, and India.
 Acreage used for wheat cultivation has, over the last several decades, varied with the wheat price.
 During the first decade of the 2000s, wheat ranked third among U.S. field crops in both planted acreage and gross farm income; the first two positions were held by corn and soybeans.
 The acreage has gone down by nearly 30% (to 48,653,000 acres in 2001, as against 60-63 million acres harvested annually in the previous years; 30 of this area is in Texas.)
 The amount exported has also declined.
-The acreage reduction was dictated by the Acreage Reduction Program (ARP), which was introduced for wheat, feed grains, and cotton; and production faces pressures from multiple factors.
+This acreage reduction was dictated by the Acreage Reduction Program (ARP), which was introduced for wheat, feed grains, and cotton, while production faces pressures from multiple factors.